bayesimpact/bayesimpact.github.io/README.markdown

 In the prompt, enter `git@github.com:bayesimpact/bayesimpact.github.io.git`

 Now you have a clone of the Octopress blog source that can create the master used to serve assets on the github page.
 When you make changes, make them on the `source` branch (or a branch off the `source`) branch.
+Go into the `_deploy` folder and use `$ git branch -D source`.
 Then use this command:

 ```
 rake deploy